Physical / Mobility

 • The campground follows a small loop around 29 campsites and two comfort stations.

-• This comfort station is in the middle of the campground loop.
-One pathway to the comfort station is unpaved with firm sand and dirt.
+• One pathway to the comfort station is unpaved with firm sand and dirt.
 The other pathway is paved and uneven in places.

-• Restrooms are split into gender.
-There is a ramp to access each restroom.
-The women’s restroom has three standard stalls, one wheelchair-accessible stall, and two sinks.
-The men’s restroom has two standard stalls, one urinal, one wheelchair-accessible stall, and two sinks.
+• The men’s restroom has two standard stalls, one urinal, one wheelchair-accessible stall, and two sinks.

 A paved path with curbing leads to a campground comfort station

-Campground D comfort station exterior
+Campground D restroom exterior

 Photo: NPS / Kelsey Graczyk

-• This comfort station is located at the entrance/exit of the campground loop.
-There is a trash bin and signage with information on campfire programs, volunteer programs, maps, and Greenbelt Park near the entrance.
-There are three paths to access the comfort station.
+• There are three paths to access the comfort station.
 One paved pathway is uneven with some changes in level.
 One pathway is about 54 inches wide.
 One pathway has rocks, roots, and sticks on the surface.

-• Restrooms are split into gender and have ramps to access the door.
-The women’s restroom has an estimated 4-inch-tall step just past the ramp to enter through the door.
+• The women’s restroom has an estimated 4-inch-tall step just past the ramp to enter through the door.
 The women’s restroom has three standard stalls, no wheelchair-accessible stalls, and two sinks.
-The men’s restroom has two standard stalls, one urinal, no wheelchair-accessible stalls, and two sinks.

 Concrete picnic tables sit in a line in a picnic area

-Picnic tables in the Holly picnic area
+Picnic tables in the Holly Picnic Area

 Photo: NPS / Kate McCarthy